 A person in a hat with a guitar, standing against a vibrant, abstract purple and pink background with floral and geometric patterns.

-Mark Dillon is a Calgary based musician, in February of 2024 he released his Debut album “T.A.
+Scary tales is Marks 4th release to date.
+In February of 2024 he released his Debut album “T.A.
 Vern’s”.
-The album was nominated for Blues Recording of the Year at the YYC Music Awards and landed on the National Blues, Bluegrass, and Country top 10.
+The album was nominated for Blues Recording of the Year at the 2024 YYC Music Awards and landed on the National Blues, Bluegrass, and Country top 10.

 During the pandemic Mark decided to embrace his lifelong love for The Blues and began live streaming a Blues show every Saturday night to entertain family and friends.
 This led to the writing and recording of his debut “T.A.
 Vern’s”.